breakthatbass/misc./README.md

 4. [converter](https://github.com/breakthatbass/toolbox/tree/master/libs#converter) - an occasionally useful set of functions to convert between bases.
 5. [minunit]() - my fork of the [minunit](https://github.com/siu/minunit) unit testing program for C programs.
 6. [strlib](https://github.com/breakthatbass/toolbox/tree/master/libs#strlib) - a small string library with some useful functions not contained in `string.h`
-    -   split - split a string into an array of strings based on any amount of delimeters.
-Like Python split.
-    - replace - replace first instance (or all instances) of specfic char with another char.
+    - `replace` - replace first instance (or all instances) of specfic char with another char.
-    - cpy_until - copy all chars of a string up until a certain char is encountered.
+    - `cpy_until` - copy all chars of a string up until a certain char is encountered.
-    - strafter - search a string for a substring and return a pointer to the first char *after* the substring.
+    - `strafter` - search a string for a substring and return a pointer to the first char *after* the substring.
 Like `strstr` but returns a different pointer location.
 ### notes
 1. [matplotlib](https://github.com/breakthatbass/toolbox/blob/master/notes/plot.md)
 2. [bitwise](https://github.com/breakthatbass/toolbox/blob/master/notes/bitwise.md)